RomainTT/romaintt.github.io/_posts/2019-xx-xx-octoprint.md

 ### Port redirection

+For instance, 7654.

 ### Redirect domain name to my home

 ## Step 5: Access to Octoprint in a secure way

+The easiest (and dumbest) way of making octoprint accessible to the outside world would be to forward port 80 of the Raspberry Pi to a port of the router (here my Freebox), so that one only has to reach home.taprest.fr:8080 for instance, to reach the interface of octoprint. **But that is stupid**, because that means anyone in the world can take control of my printer, upload malicious files, watch my webcam and so on.
+[This article](https://dshield.org/forums/diary/3D+Printers+in+The+Wild+What+Can+Go+Wrong/24044/) explains that in more details.

+In my case, I chose the technique of **SSH tunneling**.
+In simple words, I first create a tunnel between my computer (anywhere outside my home) and the Raspberry Pi using SSH.
+Afterwards, I access the website of octoprint through that tunnel, which encrypts everything.
+More information about this technique can be found on [the website of SSH](https://www.ssh.com/ssh/tunneling/).

+To do so, I kept the port redirection of the SSH connection as I explained in the previous section of this article, and configured nothing else !

+Now, to establish the tunnel and to connect to the Octoprint server from an external host, several options in function of the system.

+On **Linux**, I run the following command:

+    ssh -L local_port:local_host:distant_port username@distant_host -p ssh_port

+which, in my case, can be for instance:

+    ssh -L 8080:localhost:80 pi@home.taprest.fr -p 7654

+After the connection is established, I can access the Octoprint interface on my browser by reaching the address `localhost:8080`, which is tunneled to the port 80 of the Raspberry Pi.

+On **Windows**, I use [Putty](https://putty.org/) to establish the tunnel (there is a dedicated menu for this functionality).
+And the rest is all the same.

+On **Android**, I use the app [termius](https://www.termius.com/) for the same purpose.
+And while writing this article, I’m just discovering that termius can be used on Desktop too.
+It may be prefered over Putty.

+To deactivate the tunnel, I just close the connection and Octoprint is not reachable anymore.

+To conclude, this way of doing is as secure (and insecure) as a common SSH connection to the Raspberry Pi.